Motorcycle Rider Education

 What is the Motorcycle Rider Education (MRE) Program?

-Iowa has a quality Motorcycle Rider Education (MRE) Program administered by the Iowa DOT's Office of Driver Services.
+Iowa has a quality Motorcycle Rider Education (MRE) Program administered by the Iowa DOT's Driver & Identification Services.
 Iowa's MRE Program teaches Basic Rider Course (BRC) and the Basic Rider Course II (BRC II) of the Motorcycle Safety Foundation (MSF).
 The BRC has a minimum of 15 hours of core instruction — five hours spent in the classroom in preparation for 10 hours of range activities.
 The BRC II has a minimum of five hours — most of which are spent on the range.
 You must successfully pass a knowledge test, as well as a skill test to receive a certificate of completion.

 Basic skills taught include: